nidenyse/powerbi-docs/powerbi-docs/report-server/quickstart-create-powerbi-report.md

 Read much more about [designing a Power BI report](../create-reports/desktop-report-view.md).

 > [!NOTE]
+> Power BI Desktop only supports integrated authentication when publishing reports to Power BI Report Server.
+Basic authentication is not supported but you can use the portal for this use case.

+## Step 4: Save your report to the report server
+When your report is ready, you save it to the Power BI Report Server you chose in Step 2.

+> [!NOTE]
 > Some visuals such as paginated report visual will only work on the Power BI service only.
 Rendering these visuals on Power BI Report Server will give an "Unsupported visual" error.

-## Step 4: Save your report to the report server
-When your report is ready, you save it to the Power BI Report Server you chose in Step 2.

 1. On the **File** menu, select **Save as** > **Power BI Report Server**.